 First minutes after baby is born

 The moment your baby is born can be both magical and stressful.
-What happens straight after birth will depend on your labour and how your baby is born.
+What happens straight after birth will depend on your labour, how your baby is born, and how quickly your baby adapts to life outside the womb.

 Uncomplicated vaginal birth